Chinese Australians: History

-Anti-Chinese sentiment also strongly contributed to the establishment of the Federation of Australia.
+Anti-Chinese racism among white Australians also strongly contributed to the push for the federation of Australia.
 Some of the first Acts of the new federation would establish the White Australia Policy.
 This policy made it almost impossible for anyone new to migrate from China to Australia.
 After federation the population of Chinese in Australia steadily declined.
 Despite the declining numbers people with Chinese heritage still played their part in Australian history.
 There were over 200 people with Chinese heritage who fought for Australia in World War I, including the decorated sniper Billy Sing.
 A similar number fought for Australia in World War II.

 The final end of the White Australia Policy from the 1960s saw new arrivals from the Chinese diaspora and for the first time significant numbers from non-Cantonese speaking parts of China.
 The first wave of arrivals were ethnic Chinese refugees from Vietnam and Cambodia during the 1970s.
 This was followed by economic immigrants from Hong Kong and Taiwan in the 1980s and 1990s, whose families often settled in the capital cities.
 New institutions were established for these arrivals and old ones such as the Chinese Chamber of Commerce revived, while numerous Chinese language newspapers were once again published in the capital cities.
 Ethnic Chinese settlers from Peru immigrated to Australia following the Peruvian dictatorship of Revolutionary Government of the Armed Forces of Peru in 1968.

 After the 1989 Tiananmen Square protests, then-Australian Prime Minister, Bob Hawke, allowed students from China to settle in Australia permanently.
+The aftermath of May 1998 riots of Indonesia saw sizeable influx of Chinese Indonesians fleeing persecution in their home country for Australia.
 Since the 2000s, with the rapid development of China's economy, there has been an explosion in the number of immigrants from China, which have frequently been Australia's largest source of new immigrants since 2000.
-In 2015-16, China (excluding Hong Kong and Macau) was the second largest source of immigrants to Australia behind India.
+In 2015–16, China (excluding Hong Kong and Macau) was the second largest source of immigrants to Australia behind India.
 China (excluding Hong Kong, Macau and Taiwan) is now the third largest foreign birthplace for Australian residents, after England and New Zealand.